sebdah/dynamic-dynamodb/docs/configuration_options.rst

 min-provisioned-writes                     int  Minimum number of write units for the table max-provisioned-writes                     int  Maximum number of write units for the table maintenance-windows                        str  Force Dynamic DynamoDB to operate within maintenance windows.
-E.g. ``22:00-23:59,00:00-06:00`` allow-scaling-down-reads-on-0-percent      bool Allow down scaling of read units when 0% is used. allow-scaling-down-writes-on-0-percent     bool Allow down scaling of write units when 0% is used. always-decrease-rw-together                bool Restric scale down to only happen when both reads AND writes are in need of scaling down.
+E.g. ``22:00-23:59,00:00-06:00`` sns-topic-arn                              str  Full Topic ARN to use for sending SNS notifications sns-message-types                          str  Comma separated list of message types to receive SNS notifications for.
+Supported types are ``scale-up`` and ``scale-down`` allow-scaling-down-reads-on-0-percent      bool Allow down scaling of read units when 0% is used. allow-scaling-down-writes-on-0-percent     bool Allow down scaling of write units when 0% is used. always-decrease-rw-together                bool Restric scale down to only happen when both reads AND writes are in need of scaling down.
 Set this to ``true`` to minimize down scaling.